Silv-ia/Silv-ia/README.md

 # ✨ About Me ✨
 First year **MSc Cybersecurity** student @KTH – Royal Institute of Technology, with a BSc in Information Technology.
 My courses have ranged from data storage, algorithms, datastructures, complexity, to hardware, networks, and cryptography.
-My current interests are mainly digital forensics, specifically file, and network forensics!
+My current interests are mainly digital forensics, ethical hacking, and threat intelligence.

-My interest in tech started in High School, where my team constructed a two meters tall dancing robotic arm using plastic pipes and servo motors.
+My interest in tech started in High School, where my degree project team constructed a two meters tall dancing robotic arm using plastic pipes and servo motors.
 We 3D printed holders that attached the pipes to the motors, and I was responsible for the Arduino and programming, but also aided the CAD design process.
-Her name is Lilith, and we wanted to combine tech with aesthetics, since most members of the group have a background in dancing.
+The robot was called Lilith, and we wanted to combine tech with aesthetics, since most members of the group have a background in dancing.

 ## 💻 Tech
 `Python` `Java` `C` `Arduino` `Assembly` `Prolog` `Troupe` `HTML` `JavaScript` `SQL` `bash` `Linux` `Windows`